 What is a QNUPS?

 A Qualifying Non-UK Pension Scheme (QNUPS) is an offshore pension scheme used for retirement planning.
-It is used by high net worth individuals who have already used their UK pension lifetime allowance and want to make further provisions for retirement.
-A QNUPS is an unapproved non-UK scheme offshore pension scheme that was introduced by HMRC legislation in 2010.
+It is used by high-net-worth individuals who have already used their UK pension lifetime allowance and want to make further provisions for retirement.
+A QNUPS is a non-UK scheme offshore pension scheme that was introduced by HMRC legislation in 2010.

 Who can benefit from a QNUPS?

 QNUPS legislation is designed to allow UK domiciled individuals to make retirement provisions.
 There are several examples of how UK-domiciled individuals can benefit from the QNUPS legislation.

 - A high net worth individual (HNWI) living overseas who wants to make retirement provision.
 This could be because they have little or no pension benefits for retirement.
 They may not have access to an international pension plan. e.g. no company pension or no personal pension like a Self Invested Personal Pension Plan (SIPP) or a Qualifying Recognised Overseas Pension Scheme (QROPS).

 - An employer wishing to contribute to a pension on behalf of an employee as a form of offshore pension plan.

 - A UK pension scheme that is close to, or with growth, could exceed the lifetime allowance (currently £1,073,100).
 The lifetime allowance has been frozen at this level until the 2025/26 tax year.